moinmoin150/moinmoin150.github.io/_posts/2022-12-07-tian-xuan-zhi-zi.markdown

 "How would you admire the majestic exterior of my castle that way?" stated his old friend as a matter of course.

-With a quiet sigh, Anton rolled his eyes.
-"Your castle?" he noted.
+With a quiet sigh, Anton rolled his eyes. "<i>Your</i> castle?" he noted.

 "Nurmengard is the name."
 With a wave of his hands, Gellert lit up the giant wrought iron chandelier in the vestibule, and continued with a triumphant tone.
-"I named it; I built it; mine."
+"I named it; I built it; <i>mine</i>."
 In a graceful gesture, he bowed and raised his hand, and said, "If you would allow me to show you around?"

 They walked down the hallway covered by velvet carpet, past the grand drawing room with imposing floor-to-ceiling windows and spiral staircases leading to the top of the tower, but Gellert didn't seem interested in taking him there.
 They stayed in the study for a long time.
 The walls were lined with bookshelves, and there were exquisite portraits of Greek prophets covering all the empty spaces.
 The uniform dark tones made the whole space look solemn and elegant.
 Gellert went on and on with the stories behind all his collections.
 This man always had a strong interest in ancient legends and mysterious folklores, and now it seemed that he was finally able to house those dreams.